Skip to main content

 info

-In above example, the logo is located at public/logo.png
+In the above example, the logo is located at public/logo.png

 Favicon